913-381-2085

 In Kansas, judges are permitted to use juvenile convictions in sentencing decisions for adult crimes.
 For this reason, a teenager should not plead guilty to even the most minor of drug possession charges, assuming that the case will be sealed once he or she reaches 18.
 There are many alternatives in juvenile sentencing that can be pursued by a skilled juvenile defense attorney like Jerry to avoid the establishment of a criminal record.

-Let a Johnson County Juvenile Lawyer Help with Your Expungement
+Let an Overland Park Juvenile Lawyer Help with Your Expungement

 Many juveniles have brushes with the law.
 Offenses such as underage drinking, drug use or assault can have lasting consequences beyond the immediate penalties.
 For some, juvenile court records can come back to haunt them years later.